-Prasat Muang Sing is one of the most important historical sites found by the Kwai Noi river.
+Prasat Muang Sing is one of the most important historical sites found by the Kwai Noi River.
 It marks the westernmost border outpost of the ancient Khmer Empire so far discovered in Thailand.
-Besides being a temple dedicated to the Hindu God Shiva, it served as a military stronghold, built to defend the empire from western invasions, as well as a relay point for trade along the river.
+Besides being a temple dedicated to the Hindu God Shiva, it served as a military stronghold.
+Built to defend the empire from western invasions, it was as well a relay point for trade along the river.

-The principal shrine, Prasat Muang Sing, hosts numerous sandstone sculptures, including the replica statues of the eight-armed Bodhisattva Avalokiteshvara, the goddess Prajnaparamita, the Seated Buddha Statue under the Naga, as well as many other baked-clay imprinted images of Buddha are also on display in the shrine.
+The principal shrine, Prasat Muang Sing, hosts quite a good number of sandstone sculptures.
+Here you find statues of the eight-armed Bodhisattva Avalokiteshvara, the goddess Prajnaparamita, and the Seated Buddha Statue under the Naga.
+Many other baked-clay imprinted images of Buddha are also on display in the shrine.